Norman Maclean: Death

 During his last years, Maclean collaborated with several others in attempting to adapt A River Runs Through It into a screenplay.
 He also struggled to finish Young Men and Fire as his health declined, and because "at the end he lived more for telling and retelling the story — for getting it right — than for publishing it."
+In late May, 1987, he suffered a serious fall at home, lying incapacitated for several hours before calling for help.
+It "marked 'the beginning of the end for him,'" and resulted in cognitive decline that forced him to stop work on the unfinished Mann Gulch manuscript.

 Maclean died in Chicago on August 2, 1990, at the age of 87.
 He left his manuscript of Young Men and Fire unfinished.
 At his own request, Maclean's body was cremated and his ashes were scattered over the mountains of Montana.

 Legacy

 In 1991, a renovated church retirement home was turned into an undergraduate dormitory on the University of Chicago campus named Maclean House.
 Maclean House's mascot was the "Stormin' Normans" in honor of its namesake.
-The dorm was closed after the 2015–2016 academic year, subsequently sold, and turned into apartments.
+The dorm was closed after the 2015–2016 academic year, subsequently sold and turned into apartments.

 In 2008, the University of Chicago Press published a new compendium of unpublished and some previously published works, The Norman Maclean Reader.
 The anthology included parts of a never-finished book about George Armstrong Custer and the Battle of the Little Bighorn which Maclean had worked on from 1959 to 1963.
 Publishers Weekly gave the book a respectful review in the summer of 2008, remarking, "Readers of the two earlier books will find, as Weltzien [Alan Weltzien, the book's editor] phrases it, 'new biographical insights into one of the most remarkable and unexpected careers in American letters.'"

+In May of 2024, University of Washington Press published Norman Maclean: A Life of Letters and Rivers by Rebecca McCarthy, his friend and former University of Chicago student.
+The book occasioned a major essay on Maclean in the New Yorker by Kathryn Schulz, in which she writes, "His status has always been ambiguous—too celebrated to count as a cult favorite, too marginal to be a favorite over all—and his cultural standing peaked in the nineteen-nineties, after Robert Redford made the title story of A River Runs Through It into an Academy Award-winning movie....
+His great gift was for capturing our relationship to the elemental things: fire and water, mountains and rivers, death and love....
+He reminds me that language is also an elemental thing, that our connection to it is primal, and that the number of things that can be done with it is infinite."